abir5469/JS-Array-String-Practice-Assignment-7-Celebal-Technologies/README.md

 ✅ Capitalizing the first letter of each word in a string

-All scripts directly address the given task questions for Assignment 7 submission.
+---All scripts directly address the given task questions for Assignment 7 submission.

+---There is a Screenshot of the Output, which i have provided combining all the sample questions.